Professional Termite Control Services in Penrith

 The Queen termite can live over 25 years and can lay over 2000 eggs a day.
 The termite worker is the one who feeds the queen termite as well as the termite soldiers; termite workers are the ones who do most of the damage to homes throughout the world.
 Termites are blind insects and never sleep, they are very persistent in getting around things to reach there destination; 24 hours a day, that is why if there are any weaknesses in termite barriers whether physical or chemical the termites will ultimately find it.
 The soldier termites are few in numbers and are responsible for the defense of the termite colony, some have fierce fighting mouth parts whilst others squirt acid from their heads.
 Soldier termites often sacrifice themselves in their attempt to save the colony from attack to protect their queen.

-Therefore, next time you see a flying insect that looks like a flying ant have a closer look and if its coming from your home try and identify the area and call a local professional termite inspector specialist such as Hertz Pest Control.
+Therefore, next time you see a flying insect that looks like a flying ant have a closer look and if its coming from your home try and identify the area and call a local professional termite treatment and control in Penrith such as Hertz Pest Control.
 Your home will need a thorough termite inspection so don’t settle for a 1 hour termite inspection service when you can have a termite specialist inspecting your home for 2 hours using a variety of specialised tools such as thermal imaging camera, sound sensors, and moisture detectors, physical and visible inspections.
 Moreover, we use high powered flood lighting to turn darkness into daylight; going up into a roof void using a simple torch just does not cut it, for our company.

 We have included a couple of video links that will give you an insight on termites